One Of The Most Beautiful Automatic Watch Under $500 – A Seiko SARB065 Cocktail Time Review

 Seiko uses wedge shaped hour markers with silver stainless steel color which perfectly complement the sunburst dial.

 Same goes for the silver dauphine hands.
 Only the second hand is different, black hand with a blue tip, a very nice detail.

 There is no luminous on the hands and markers, but then again, who needs them on a dress watch?
 Save those lumes for when you are getting a sporty dive watch.

 The design of the watch face is truly beautiful.
 It’s sort of captivates you to keep looking at it.
 The attention to detail on the seconds hand tip really blow me away.
 Only the Japanese are able to give so much detail, at such an amazingly affordable price for a watch.

-Above is a great video review of the Seiko SARB065.
+Above is a great video review of the Seiko SARB065 Cocktail Time.
 Notice how beautiful the sunburst dial is.
 I really love how it catches lights from different angles.

 Highly Polished Stainless Steel Case